AdobeDocs/mobile-services.en/help/ios/overview.md

 >[!IMPORTANT]
 >
+>Starting with version 4.21.0, the iOS SDK has a minimum required version of Xcode 12.
+If you are using Cocoapods to manage dependencies in your app, the Adobe SDK requires version 1.10.0 or newer of Cocoapods.

+If using 4.21.0 or newer, all documentation that specifies a binary (e.g. - `AdobeMobileLibrary.a`) should instead use its XCFramework replacement (e.g. - `AdobeMobile.xcframework`).
+The `ADBMobile.h` header file is embedded in the XCFramework, so any reference to that file should also be ignored.

+>[!IMPORTANT]
+>
 >The Adobe Analytics Mobile Marketing Add-on SKU is required to enable Mobile Services access to mobile acquisition, deep linking, geolocation, and mobile messaging capabilities.
 For more information, contact your Adobe CSM.

 >[!IMPORTANT]